atbcb/ICTTestingBaseline/docs/07Images.md

     * [HTML Accessibility API Mappings 1.0 for img](https://www.w3.org/TR/html-aam-1.0/#img-element)

 #### Test Results
-* If all of the above checks fail, then SC 1.1.1 fails and Baseline Requirement 7 fails.
+* If all of the above checks fail, then SC 1.1.1 and Baseline Requirement 7 fail.

 ### Icon Fonts
 #### Test Instructions